josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 A few things to notice:

-* We can reuse this search logic not just on our CLI application but also on future GUI, REST services because functionality lives on a well defined unit (data + actions)
+* We can reuse this search logic not just on our CLI application but also on future GUI, REST services because functionality lives on a well-defined unit (data + actions)
-* Did you saw how I 'hinted' the interpreter about the types of the arguments in the constructor (like limit: int is an integer)?
+* Did you see how I 'hinted' the interpreter about the types of the arguments in the constructor (like limit: int is an integer)?
 This helps IDE like Pycharm a lot, so they can provide auto-completion for you and your users.
 Python doesn't require it but ***it is as good practice***.
-* Some times is good to provide default values to your parameters.
+* Some times it is good to provide default values to your parameters.
 That can make your class easier to use if the developer decides not to override the defaults (makes your argument 'optional').
 * It is also a good practice to document your methods, even briefly.
 IDE can show you this detail when you are using the methods,

 Will cover unit testing next.